maxitg/SetReplace/README.md

 Please note that if you do not have GitLink installed, it will be installed for you.

+Now that you have installed the *SetReplace* paclet, you should evaluate ``<< SetReplace` `` every time you start a fresh Mathematica session.
+This will load the paclet and bring the various functions into scope, so that you can call thaem.

-For more info about doing development on the SetReplace codebase and the associated workflows, see the Contributing guide.
+For more info about doing development on the *SetReplace* codebase and the associated workflows, see the [Contributing guide](.github/Contributing.md).

 ### C++ 17

-If you see an error message about c++17, make sure the C++ compiler you are using is up-to-date.
+If, while building, you see an error message about c++17, make sure the C++ compiler you are using is up-to-date.
 If your default system compiler does not support c++17, you can choose a different one with environmental variables.
 The following, for instance, typically works on a Mac:

     ```bash
     COMPILER=CCompilerDriver\`ClangCompiler\`ClangCompiler COMPILER_INSTALLATION=/usr/bin ./install.wls